-As you get older, your vision changes, too, meaning you might need more eye protection or support when it comes to reading tiny seed packets and things of that nature.
+As you grow older, your vision changes, too, meaning you might need more eye protection or support when it comes to reading tiny seed packets, plant markers, and things of that nature.

 You may find that you are more susceptible to temperature changes.
 It’s easier to become dehydrated or to suffer from heat exhaustion, so be sure to remain hydrated and wear proper sun protection when you’re working out in the garden.

-Finally, as you get older, falls are much more common.
+Finally, falls are much more common.
 Your balance isn’t as good, and conditions like arthritis and osteoporosis may make it harder for you to remain flexible and move the way you used to.

 Ways to Make Gardening for Older Folks Easier

 Here are a few tips and tricks you can try to make gardening easier – even in your golden years.

 Vertical gardening is another great option to consider.
 If you have plants up at eye level, on trellises, poles, or archways, they will be far easier to tend to.

 You can grow just about any plants vertically, but some of the best options are tomatoes, cucumbers, beans, and squash.